wavemotion-dave/ColecoDS/README.md

 Thanks to the C-BIOS team for the open source MSX BIOS (see cbios.txt)

+Thanks to Andy and his amazing Memotech
+Emulator MEMO which helped me get some preliminary and simple MTX-500 support included.

 Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the core emulation (specifically TMS9918 VDP